vi/websocat/doc.md

         --socks5-destination <socks_destination>     [A] Examples: 1.2.3.4:5678  2600:::80  hostname:5678
         --tls-domain <tls_domain>
-            Specify domain for SNI or certificate verification when using tls-connect: overlay
+            [A] Specify domain for SNI or certificate verification when using tls-connect: overlay

         --protocol <websocket_protocol>              Specify Sec-WebSocket-Protocol: header
         --websocket-version <websocket_version>      Override the Sec-WebSocket-Version value